Henry00IS/FixedMath.Net/README.md

 ## FixedMath.Net for Unity
 This fork of FixedMath.Net will be used by [SabreCSG](https://github.com/sabresaurus/SabreCSG) to produce more accurate Constructive Solid Geometry output.
 It helps prevent holes and corruptions due to floating point inaccuracies.

+Most notably is the FixVector3 class that is nearly identical to Unity's Vector3 implementation but in fixed point arithmetic.
 ## Original Readme
 This library implements "Fix64", a 64 bit fixed point 31.32 numeric type and transcendent operations on it (square root, trig, etc).
 It is well covered by unit tests.
 However, it is still missing some operations; in particular, Tangent is not well tested yet.